Caesarius of Arles: Sermons

-Work for women
+A Rule for women

 Caesarius’ Regula virginum (512), also known as the Rule for Virgins, is the first western rule written exclusively for women.
 In this text, Caesarius argues for the practice of claustration, the complete containment of women in the monastery from their entry until death.
 Caesarius also created a strict regime for women in the monasteries to adhere to, specifying times for prayer, limits on earthly luxuries such as fine clothes and elaborate decoration, and standards of modesty and piety.
 Caesarius begins the "Rule" by prefacing that the virgins for which he was writing this rule were the "gems of the Church" as they, "with God's help, evade the jaws of spiritual wolves."
 He also composed a letter of guidance, Vereor, for the women of his religious community in its early stages.
 As mentioned earlier, Caesarius was captured and later returned from Bordeaux.
 After he returned he began to build a monastery for women outside of Arles.
 The monastery was built for a group of ascetic women living under the spiritual direction of his sister, Caesaria.
 It can be assumed that most of the women entering the monastery were from elite families, as there were strict provisions in "Regula Virginum" against having servants, luxurious clothes, and excessive decoration.
 There had been no monastery for women in Arles which allowed Caesarius, possibly in the imitation of Augustine, to provide women with an equal opportunity for a monastic life.
 Caesarius viewed the women in the monastery as having a religious advantage in being separated from the anxieties and responsibilities of daily life in the city, as they were able to devote themselves to a life of piety:

 “And therefore I ask you, oh sacred virgins and souls dedicated to God, who with you lamps shining await with clear conscience the coming of the Lord, that, because you know that I labored to establish a monastery for you, you with your prayers might ask that I be made a companion on your journey; and that, when you shall enter joyfully into the kingdom with the wise and holy virgins, you might obtain by your plea that I not remain outside with the foolish ones.”

 It was Caesarius's goal to attain security of his place both among the Church elites of Gaul as well as in heaven through the creation of the monastery.
 By creating the monastery and writing the Rule, Caesarius was able to make for himself a place among the great Church thinkers of Late Antique Gaul.
 Simultaneously, through the intercession of the women in the monastery praying for him, Caesarius believed he could confirm his place in heaven after death.

 Caesarius kept the monastery in his family until his death.
 Around 525, he appointed his niece, Caesaria the Younger, to succeed his sister.